 Ballston is located approximately four miles from Washington, DC.
-It is a highly walkable community that offers shopping, entertainment, as well as easy access to Wilson Boulevard, Glebe Road, and I-66.
+It is a highly walkable community that offers shopping and entertainment, as well as easy access to Wilson Boulevard, Glebe Road, and I-66.
 Ballston is on Metro’s popular Orange line corridor and is served by several bus routes.
-Ballston is home to satellite campuses of Marymount and George Mason Universities and Virginia Tech.
+Ballston is home to satellite campuses of Marymount University, George Mason University, and Virginia Tech.

-The Ballston Common Mall is under a major renovation, and the entire Ballston Quarter development is scheduled to open in fall 2018.
+After undergoing a major renovation, Ballston Common Mall and the entire Ballston Quarter development are now open to the public.
 Ballston’s Kettler Capitals Iceplex, located in the Ballston Common Mall, is the practice facility for the Washington Capitals.
 It offers a variety of skating and hockey opportunities for the public.
 The Ballston Common Mall is also home to a 12-screen movie theater and the Quarter Market, where you can enjoy food from fourteen different eateries, showcasing flavors from across the globe.

 The Ballston farmers market is open every Thursday during the spring and summer months.
 On the second Saturday of the month, Ballston hosts a local arts and crafts market.
 The Taste of Arlington takes place each May, with more than 60 restaurants and food trucks participating in this popular community event.

 Hot DC area chef, Mike Isabella, has opened several new restaurants in Ballston: Yona (Japanese / ramen), Kapnos Taverna (Greek) and Pepita (Mexican).
 Start your evening with a glass of wine at Grand Cru, a French wine bar and bistro with outdoor seating.
 Visit Robert Wiedmaier’s Mussel Bar for traditional Belgian beer and fare.